2021 Atlantic hurricane season: Hurricane Elsa

-On June 27, a tropical wave emerged into the Atlantic from the west coast of Africa.
-The wave initially produced disorganized convection while tracking quickly westward, though a marked increase in convection occurred on June 30.
-Later that day, satellite imagery and scatterometer data indicated that a tropical depression formed at 18:00 UTC, about 1150 mi east-southeast of Barbados.
-Six hours later, the depression intensified into Tropical Storm Elsa.
+On June 30, a tropical depression formed about 1150 mi east-southeast of Barbados, which quickly Tropical Storm Elsa.
 The storm continued westward due to a strong subtropical ridge to the north.
-After banding features became more defined and a small inner core developed, Elsa intensified into a hurricane on July 2.
-Passing near Saint Lucia and Saint Vincent shortly thereafter, the cyclone then reached the Caribbean and attained its peak intensity as a Category 1 hurricane with winds of 85 mph and a minimum pressure of 991 mbar.

-However, the system weakened back to a tropical storm on July 3 due to its rapid forward motion at almost 30 mph.
-Elsa's forward motion significantly slowed down by the next day, as the storm's center relocated to the east under the region with the strongest convection while passing just north of Jamaica.
+Elsa intensified into a hurricane on July 2, and passed near Saint Lucia and Saint Vincent shortly thereafter.
+The cyclone then reached the Caribbean and attained its peak intensity as a Category 1 hurricane with winds of 85 mph and a minimum pressure of 991 mbar.
+Elsa weakened back to a tropical storm on July 3 due to its rapid forward motion, passing just north of Jamaica.
 At 18:30 UTC on July 5, Elsa made landfall in Ciénaga de Zapata in Matanzas Province, Cuba, with winds of 65 mph.
-The storm curved north-northwestward and weakened slightly before emerging into the Gulf of Mexico early the following day.
-Thereafter, favorable conditions allowed Elsa to briefly re-attain hurricane status early on July 7, before wind shear and dry air entrainment weakened the system back to a tropical storm six hours later.
+The storm curved north-northwestward and emerged into the Gulf of Mexico early the following day.
+Favorable conditions allowed Elsa to briefly re-attain hurricane status early on July 7, before wind shear and dry air entrainment weakened the system back to a tropical storm six hours later.
 At 14:30 UTC, the cyclone struck Taylor County, Florida, with winds of 65 mph.
 The storm weakened after landfall, but did not fall below minimal tropical storm strength.
 Instead, Elsa re-intensified due to baroclinic forcing while accelerating northeastward.
 Elsa became an extratropical cyclone at 18:00 UTC on July 9 over eastern Massachusetts, before the remnants dissipated over Atlantic Canada on the following day.